 A selection committee composed of artists and arts educators evaluates all application materials before selecting qualified participants.

-The Academy is a residential school that operates seven days a week, enrolls only artistically talented students, and provides a curriculum different from that found in a public or private school.
+The Academy is a residential school that operates seven days a week, enrolls only artistically motivated students, and provides a curriculum different from that found in a public or private school.
 It offers unique opportunities for students to enhance their artistic abilities and creative energies, to explore the various roles the arts play in society and to encounter the arts in an interdisciplinary forum.

 The Academy's curriculum is designed to give participants an opportunity to pursue studies that differ from traditional approaches to arts education.
 Students pursue three areas of study:

-A full schedule of diverse activities is offered on evenings and non-academic days (Thursdays and Sundays) to enhance the Academy curriculum.
+A full schedule of diverse activities is offered on evenings and non-academic days (Saturdays and Sundays) to enhance the Academy curriculum.
 In past Academies, the students have attended concerts, Missouri State's Tent Theatre and other performances.
 There are also opportunities for students to participate in performances, presentations and special events which they play a role in creating.

 Jogging, basketball and other recreational activities are organized based on student and staff interest and availability.

 Faculty and staff for the Academy are artists and educators representing K-12 schools, colleges and universities, and public/private art enterprises.
 They are chosen based on students' needs/interests and on their willingness to participate with students in rigorous and challenging work.

 The MFAA program is concentrated and progressive.
 Departures from and visitors to the Academy compromise the academic and artistic experience and disrupt the culture and community of the Academy.
 Absences are only allowed in extenuating or special circumstances at the discretion of the MFAA director.